 - Notify program staff and the research mentor if considering withdrawal from the program.

-* Full time during the summer (40 hours per week), part time during the summer (20 hours per week), and Part time over the academic year (16 hours per week).
+* Full time during the summer (40 hours per week), part time during the summer (20 hours per week), and part time over the academic year (15 hours per week).

-- Freshmen are required to take one science or science related course per semester.
+- RISE Fellows at all levels are required to take one science or science related course per semester.

 - Students at the junior or senior level are expected to: